An operator algebraic approach to symmetry defects and fractionalization: G -Defect Representations

-We recall the assumptions on the action by the group $G$ and on the state $\omega_0$ that we will impose to ensure we obtain a $G$-crossed braided monoidal category (Section \ref{sec:GCrossedAssumptions}).
-In this section, we construct the category of $G$-defect sectors.
+We recall the assumptions on the symmetry action of the group $G$ and on the state $\omega_0$ that we will impose to ensure we obtain a $G$-crossed braided $\rmW^*$-tensor category (Section \ref{sec:GCrossedAssumptions}).
+Now we construct the category of $G$-defect representations.

-Recall the definition of an allowed cone (Definition \ref{def:allowed cone}).
-As before, we call $\cL$ the set of allowed cones with respect to a fixed path $\bar \gamma_R$.
+Recall the definition of an allowed cone (Definition \ref{def:allowed_cone}).
+As before, we call $\cL$ the set of allowed cones with respect to the fixed ray $R$ with endpoint $\partial R$.
+We now recall the definition of a $g$-defect representation (Definition \ref{def:g-defect_rep_and_sector}).
+In this section, we will set $\pi_0$ as the reference representation unless stated otherwise.

-\begin{defn} Let $\Lambda \in \cL$ be an allowed cone.
-We say that a cone $\Delta \in \cL$ is \emph{strictly counterclockwise/strictly clockwise} of $\Lambda$ if $\Delta$ is disjoint from $\Lambda$ and if rotating $\Lambda$ counterclockwise/clockwise results in a nontrivial intersection with $\Delta$ before the ray $R$ is crossed. \end{defn}